+USD 417 MORRIS COUNTY

-USD REQUEST FOR REVIEW OF A TEXTBOOK, INSTRUCTIONAL MATERIAL, OR MEDIA CENTER MATERIAL
+REQUEST FOR REVIEW OF A TEXTBOOK,

+INSTRUCTIONAL MATERIAL,

+OR

+MEDIA CENTER MATERIAL

 Request initiated by

 Telephone Address

 Complainant represents: self; or if a group:

 Name of group

 The material I object to is a: film recording magazine pamphlet textbook other

 Book or other material

 Author (if known)

 Publisher (if known)

-1. Are you familiar with the district policy, procedure and philosophy regarding selection of text books, instructional materials and media center materials?
-Y N
+1. Are you familiar with the district policy, procedure and philosophy regarding selection textbooks, instructional materials, and media center materials?
+Y N of

-2. To what in the material do you object?
+2. Did you read or view all the material provided in the entire work?
+Y N If no, how d you select the parts for reading or viewing? lid

+Please identify the objectionable material.
 (Please be specific; cite pages or items.)

-3. What do you feel might be the result of using this material?

-4. Did you read or view all this material?
-If no, how were the parts selected for reading o viewing?
+4. What is the basis for your objection to the specific sections or parts identified?